Arunabh17oo/aRTIFICIAL_iNTELLIGENCE/README.md

 check_victory(): Checks if all ships on a board have been sunk. main(): The main function initializes the game setup, creates the hit_queue and visited set for AI, and runs the gameplay loop until there is a winner.
 This structure provides a clean, step-by-step understanding of each component in the game!

+To run this Battleship with BFS AI game, you’ll need Python installed on your system.
+Here’s a step-by-step guide:

+Steps to Run the Game
+*Install Python (if not already installed):

+*Download and install Python from python.org.
+*During installation, make sure to check the option to add Python to your PATH.
+*Save the Code:

+*Open a text editor (like VS Code, Sublime Text, or Notepad).
+*Copy the entire code provided and paste it into the editor.
+*Save the file with a .py extension, e.g., battleship_game.py.
+*Open a Terminal:

+*Navigate to the directory where you saved battleship_game.py.
+*On Windows, you can use Command Prompt or PowerShell.
+*On macOS/Linux, you can use the Terminal app.
+*Run the Game:

+*In the terminal, type the following command and press Enter: bash python battleship_game.py
+This command will start the game in the terminal.
+*Play the Game:

+Follow the on-screen prompts:
+Player’s Turn: You’ll be asked to enter a row and column number (from 0 to 9) to guess the location of the AI's ships.
+AI’s Turn: The AI will fire at random initially, and once it hits, it will use BFS to target adjacent cells.
+Game End:

+The game ends when either you or the AI sink all of the opponent's ships.
+You’ll receive a victory or game-over message based on the outcome.
+Example of Terminal Interaction
+Player's Turn: Enter a row and column when prompted.

+Enter row (0-9): 3
+Enter col (0-9): 5
+AI's Turn: The AI automatically takes its shot and shows the result.
+That’s it!
+You can now play and enjoy the Battleship game with BFS AI right from your terminal.